enhance-dev/enhance.dev/src/views/docs/md/index.md

 title: Quick start
 ---

+### Welcome!

+Enhance is a web standards-based HTML framework designed to provide a dependable foundation for building lightweight, flexible, and future-proof web applications.

+## Get started

 To create a project, ensure you have <a href=https://nodejs.org>Node.js 16.x</a> or higher installed, and run:

 ```bash